 The Kennebunk Savings’ Spotlight Fund is making a $150,000 donation to First County Foundation and their new Recovery Center currently under construction in Alfred, ME.
-The center is the first of its kind in Maine and will serve as an innovative regional hub for comprehensive recovery services, with 58 beds for adult men and women in York County struggling with substance use disorder.
-With a focus on trauma-informed care, the center will foster holistic healing through personalized treatment plans and ongoing aftercare support.
+The center will provide 24/7 compassionate, individualized care in a safe, supportive environment for adults in York County with substance use disorder.
+With a focus on trauma-informed care, the center will foster holistic healing with a focus on supporting lasting wellness and ongoing aftercare support.

 The grant comes as the Bank celebrates the 10th year of their Spotlight Fund.
 Created in 2016 to shine a light on critical issues affecting our community, the Spotlight Fund dedicates a portion of Kennebunk Savings’ earnings to proactively support organizations and programs working to alleviate key community issues.
 The Spotlight Fund focuses efforts on early childhood education, substance use disorder prevention and recovery, and addressing food insecurity.
 The Fund has donated more than $1,000,000 to over 50 unique local organizations.